Last Updated on April 11, 2021.

 Unless you have something like a Shure SM7B, where most audio interfaces can’t handle the low output level, I wouldn’t recommend getting an external preamp, at least not for the vast majority of people recording music from home.

-If you are just starting out, I’d say you should forget about external preamps and actually invest a bit more in a powerful Audio Interface with decent preamps already built-in.
+If you are just starting out, then forget about external preamps and actually invest a bit more in a powerful Audio Interface with decent preamps already built-in, like an Audient iD14 or an Apollo Twin MKII.

-Hope this information helped!
-See you on the next one.
+I hope this information helped!
+See you in the next one.

 Do I need a mic preamp with an audio interface?